iamskdev/mstore.com/docs/commit-guide.md

 Rollback → Rolls back a full release or deployment.
 (Triggers a rollback action in the versioning system)

-*Note: While Capital Case is recommended for readability, the system processes commit types case-insensitively.*
+*Note: While Capital Case is recommended for readability, the system processes commit types case-insensitively.
+However, for consistency and adherence to the standard, always use Capital Case.*
 *Important: A `BREAKING CHANGE:` in the footer will always trigger a **major** version bump, regardless of the commit type.*

 ---